dazet/piper/README.md

 }
 ```

+It can be used to task like: parameter conversion, data normalizing etc.

 #### Clogged pipe

-Kind of pipe that does not produce output, probably due certain conditions.
+Function that does not return anything.
+Pipelne will continue with the same input.

 Example:
 ```php